 Complete microbial protection requires a 25% solution of propylene glycol, so care must be taken that the solution remaining in the watermaker during long term storage is at least 25%, even if freeze protection is not required.
-For these reasons Spectra recommends that all pick-ling be carried out with a 60% or greater concentration, and that you buy the highest concentration you can find.
+For these reasons Spectra recommends that all pick-ling be carried out with a 60% or greater concentration.

-See Winterizing with Propylene Glycol on page 55.
+See Winterizing with Propylene Glycol.

 Propylene glycol can be difficult to flush from a membrane, especially after extended storage periods.
 This results in high salinity water (high PPM) and residual flavor in the product water.
 We recommend flushing the system WITH THE PRESSURE RELIEF VALVE OPEN for 4-6 hours after storage with propylene glycol-the longer the better.
 If, after extended flushing, you still experience low product water quality, cleaning with SC-2 usually removes all traces of propylene glycol and returns the salinity to the level it was before storage with propylene glycol.
-See the Membrane Cleaning Procedure on page 56.
+See the Membrane Cleaning Procedure.